wlame/njgit/docs/BACKENDS.md

 2. **GitHub Only**: Only works with GitHub, not other Git providers
 3. **Requires Network**: Cannot work offline (no local repository)
 4. **API Rate Limits**: Subject to GitHub API rate limits (usually not a problem for typical usage)
+5. **No Local History**: No local Git repository, all operations are remote

 ### Use Cases